capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - SuperCollider's CI integrations apply to pushes to the branch
 - binaries of the branch for Windows and macOS will be available via our S3 hosting
 - the branch is protected from potentially being lost if a contributor deletes their fork

+## Milestones

+We use four tags to keep track of issues:

+- Next patch (example: "3.9.1")
+- Some patch (example: "3.9.x")
+- Next minor (example: "3.10")
+- Some minor (example: "3.x")

+Patch-milestoned issues are those that will require bug fixes, while minor-milestoned issues are things like new features and major changes that are better left for a minor release.
+The "Next patch"/"Next minor" milestones mark those issues that we've decided _must_ be addressed before the next respective release.
+They're either the most painful bugs or most requested features.

+When, in the example milestones above, 3.10 is released, we would move all 3.9.x-milestoned issues to 3.10.x, and then collectively decide which issues ought to move from 3.x to 3.11 and from 3.10.x to 3.10.1.

 ## Guidelines for pull request authors ##